renanthera/simc-wiki/RaidEvents.md

       #This example will make the raid spend 10s moving (with a 5s standard deviation) every 30s (with a 10s standard duration).
       raid_events+=/movement,cooldown=30,cooldown_stddev=10,duration=10,duration_stddev=5
     ```
   * You can also specify bounds for duration and cooldown, using the "<=" and ">=" operators with those keywords (note that _periodic_ won't work for specifying bounds for the cooldown though).
-If you don't specify any bounds, Simulationcraft will use 50% and 150% of the base value as the lower and upper bounds.
+If you don't specify any bounds, SimulationCraft will use 50% and 150% of the base value as the lower and upper bounds.
     ```
       #This example will make the raid spend 15s moving every 30s.
 Both duration and cooldown follow a normal law but the
       cooldown will always be greater than 28s and lesser than 32s (rather than 27s and 33s with the default settings).